martinvl/MPC-2014/election-day/README.md

 Yang (the mathematician) suggests an easy process to pick the new leader.
 It goes as follows:
-the _N_ candidates will place themselves at positions 1 through _N_ on a line and then every second person (modulo _N_ and starting at the second position) will consecutively be eliminated until there is only one candidate left.
+the _N_ candidates will place themselves at positions 1 through _N_ on a line and then every second person (modulo _N_ that is not already eliminated and starting at the second position) will consecutively be eliminated until there is only one candidate left.